-CES covers a very wide clinical spectrum in terms of features and severity, ranging from normal phenotype to severe multisystemic disease.
-The 3 main visible characteristics are preauricular anomalies, anal atresia, and iris coloboma.
-None are found systematically.
+CES covers a very wide clinical spectrum in terms of features and severity, ranging from a normal phenotype to severe multisystemic disease.
+The 3 main visible characteristics are preauricular anomalies, anal atresia, and iris coloboma but none are found consistently.
 Preauricular skin tags and/or pits are the most consistent feature.
 The typical eye anomaly is absent in up to 50% of patients.
 Eye coloboma may involve the iris, the choroid and/or the retina.
 Less frequently, unilateral microphtalmia, aniridia, cornea clouding, cataract and/or Duane anomaly are observed.
 In addition to preauricular tags and/or pits, the external ears may be low-set and severely reduced with possible atresia of the external ear canal.
 Characteristic facial features are down-slanting palpebral fissures, inner epicanthic folds, hypertelorism, flat nasal bridge, and small mandible.
-Cleft lip/palate is sometimes observed.
-In some individuals, the anal canal is narrow or absent with a fistula from the rectum into abnormal location (the bladder, vagina or perineum).
-The most frequently reported congenital heart defect is total anomalous pulmonary venous return (TAPVR), and less frequently tetralogy of Fallot (see these terms).
+Cleft lip/palate (see this term) is sometimes observed.
+In some individuals, the anal canal is narrow or absent with a fistula from the rectum into an abnormal location (the bladder, vagina or perineum).
+The most frequently reported congenital heart defect is congenital total pulmonary venous return anomaly and, less frequently, tetralogy of Fallot (see these terms).
 Congenital kidney abnormalities include absence of one or both kidneys, hydronephrosis, supernumerary kidneys, and/or renal hypoplasia.
 Skeletal abnormalities include spinal defects and limb malformations.
 Possible gastrointestinal malformations are biliary atresia, intestinal malrotation and/or Hirschsprung disease (see this term).
 Other variable features include hernias, cryptorchidism and hypospadias in males.
 Rarer malformations may affect almost every organ.
-Most patients have mild intellectual disability, some moderate to severe, but a few have normal cognitive development.
+Most patients have mild intellectual disability (although some moderate to severe) but a few have normal cognitive development.
 Short stature with growth hormone deficiency is possible in some cases.

 Most patients harbor a small supernumerary bisatellited marker chromosome (sSMC) that results in partial tetrasomy of 22pter-22q11.
 In one third of cases, this extra chromosome is present in a mosaic state.
 Other cytogenetic anomalies have been rarely reported, including partial trisomy of chromosome 22 and intrachromosomal triplication of the 22q11 region.